Take MKCM-101

 About

-Dr. Elaine Young is a Professor and the Program Director for marketing programs and Curriculum Innovation Faculty Lead at Champlain College Online.
+Dr. Elaine Young is the Program Director for Marketing, Design and Esports, and Curriculum Innovation Faculty Lead at Champlain College Online.

-As program director, Dr. Young teaches courses and manages the faculty, curriculum, and assessment for the marketing programs.
-She also develops courses and teaches in the MBA program.
+As program director, Dr. Young manages the faculty, curriculum, and assessment for undergraduate and graduate programs in the marketing area as well as developing and teaching courses.
 As Curriculum Innovation Faculty Lead, Dr. Young supports creation of new curriculum offerings that serve both the needs of adults continuing their education and employers who need educational opportunities for their employees.
 Prior to her role in Champlain College Online, Dr. Young has been part of the Champlain College community since 2000 as a professor and faculty advisor for traditional on-campus students.
 She is a HubSpot Educator and a Certified Appreciative Advisor.

 Dr. Young has a Ph.D. in Organizational Management from Capella University, where her dissertation research examined technology use and adoption of college students.
 In addition, she holds an M.S. in Internet Strategy Management from Marlboro College, a B.S. in Communication and Public Relations from SUNY Brockport and an A.S. in Communication from Genesee Community College.
 Dr. Young has over ten years of experience in the Marketing and Public Affairs profession, specializing in nonprofits.
 She is the author of “Tuned-in Family: How to Cope, Communicate and Connect in a Digital World” (2014).